Note

 score_hist_gradient_boosting

-/home/varoquau/dev/scikit-learn/sklearn/experimental/enable_hist_gradient_boosting.py:15: UserWarning: Since version 1.0, it is not needed to import enable_hist_gradient_boosting anymore.
+/home/varoquau/dev/dirty_data_tutorial/venv/lib/python3.12/site-packages/sklearn/experimental/enable_hist_gradient_boosting.py:16: UserWarning: Since version 1.0, it is not needed to import enable_hist_gradient_boosting anymore.
 HistGradientBoostingClassifier and HistGradientBoostingRegressor are now stable and can be normally imported from sklearn.ensemble.

 warnings.warn(